 Anything by actor Betty White is a good read.
 If You Ask Me offers new material, plus the same generous, sweet humor for which she's known and loved.

 White's latest book is nothing but candid — you won't be disappointed.

 15. Today I Am a Ma’am: and Other Musings on Life, Beauty, and Growing Older by Valerie Harper and Catherine Whitney

 Being a comedian gave Valerie Harper more freedom to age than other leading ladies.
-In her book, you'll discover more one-liners and quips than stories.
+In her book Today I Am a Ma'am, you'll discover more one-liners and quips than stories.

-But the wit and wisdom of one of our favorites still shines through.
+But the wit and wisdom of one of our favorites still shine through.

 Best Memoirs About Aging